lolilo/VisuaLisPy/README.md

 ------------------
 The first step in parsing is lexical analysis, in which we break up an input string into a sequence of meaningful words -- otherwise known as tokens.
 In a language like English, the words/tokens are basically separated by spaces, though punctuation characters should probably also be considered and also tokenized.

 We tokenize our raw Scheme input with the function [tokenize](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L163).
-As Scheme's syntax is relatively straightfoward (expressions clearly separated with parentheses on a single line, in contrast to JavaScript, which we will later cover), tokenizing an expression is simply a matter of splitting up a string on whitespace.
+As Scheme's syntax is relatively straightforward (expressions clearly separated with parentheses on a single line, in contrast to JavaScript, which we will later cover), tokenizing an expression is simply a matter of splitting up a string on whitespace.
 For example, setting the variable n to 6 * 2,

     >>> program = "(set! n (* 6 2))"